Robust Decision Aggregation with Adversarial Experts: Problem Statement

-$\ell$ is a loss function regarding the output of the aggregator and the true state $\omega$.
-We consider two commonly used loss function, L1 loss (or absolute loss) $\ell_1(y,\omega)=|y-\omega|$ and L2 loss (or square loss) $\ell_2(y,\omega)=(y-\omega)^2$.
+In this paper, we consider two commonly used loss function, L1 loss $\ell_1(y,\omega)=|y-\omega|$ and L2 loss $\ell_2(y,\omega)=(y-\omega)^2$.
 L2 loss will punish the aggregator less when the prediction is closer to the true state.
 Thus it encourages a more conservative strategy for the aggregator to improve the accuracy in the worst case.
 L1 loss will encourage a radical strategy to approximate the most possible state.
+Our techniques can be extended to any convex loss functions.

-For short, we also define $R(f,\theta,\sigma)=\E_{\theta,\sigma}[\ell(f(x),\omega)]-\E_\theta[\ell(opt_\theta(x_T),\omega)]$ is aggregator $f$'s regret on information structure $\theta$ and adversarial strategy $\sigma$. $R(f,\Theta, \Sigma)=\sup_{\theta\in\Theta,\sigma\in\Sigma} R(f,\theta,\sigma)$ is the maximal regret of aggregator $f$ among the family $\Theta,\Sigma$.
+For short, we also define is aggregator $f$'s regret on information structure $\theta$ and adversarial strategy $\sigma$. $R(f,\Theta, \Sigma)=\sup_{\theta\in\Theta,\sigma\in\Sigma} R(f,\theta,\sigma)$ is the maximal regret of aggregator $f$ among the family $\Theta,\Sigma$.